adnanmaksic/internal-windows-processes/MsMpEng.exe/README.md

 **NOTE: You need a kernel driver to read and or write memory from this process.
 The easiest way to do this is to enable the option in System Informer and run in administrator, or install Process Hacker 2 (as by default, it has it enabled).

 ### Explanation
-> MsMpEng.exe resides as a core process within Windows Defender, the pre-installed antimalware on all Windows systems.
+> MsMpEng.exe resides as a core process within Windows for Windows Defender, the pre-installed antimalware on all Windows systems.
 This process actively scans files, memory, and network activity.

 > More likely then not, unless disabled, or using another antimalware software: if a person is going to run an executable, whether a cheat for a game, or malware, MsMpEng.exe will scan the file.